International Association of Black Professional Firefighters

 The International Association of Black Professional Firefighters (IABPFF), founded in 1970, is a fraternal organization of black firefighters.
 It represents more than 8000 fire service personnel throughout the United States, Canada, and the Caribbean, organized in 180 chapters.

 History

-In September 1969, black and minority fire fighters of all ranks from municipalities across the United States met in New York City for two days of discussion on various problems and injustices affecting African-American firefighters: the recruitment of black youth into the fire service, firefighters-community relations with special emphasis on relations with the residents of neighborhoods inhabited by blacks, inter-group relations and practices in fire departments, and the need to improve fire prevention programs in the areas of greatest need.
+In September 1969, black and minority fire fighters of all ranks from municipalities across the United States met in New York City for two days of discussion about various problems and injustices affecting African-American firefighters: the recruitment of black youth into the fire service, firefighter-community relations with special emphasis on relations with the residents of neighborhoods inhabited by African Americans, inter-group relations and practices in fire departments, and the need to improve fire prevention programs in the areas of greatest need.
 The meeting resulted in the founding of the International Association of Black Professional Fire Fighters.